vkgpt11/reactjs/react-interview-manage-state.md

 ## What is the use of Redux?

 ## What is the use of Hooks?
+> Hooks are functions that lets you "**Hook** into " React state and lifecycle features from functional components.

 ## How react Hooks are different from Redux?